 Four Decades On: An Update on Hearing Loss Prevalence Estimates in England and Implications on Healthy Ageing

-Dr. Dalia Tsimpida, Institute For Health Policy and Organisation (IHPO), The University of Manchester, Manchester, England
+Dalia Tsimpida, The University of Manchester, England

 Hearing loss is a significant public health issue, estimated to affect over eight million adults aged over 50 in England.
 These estimates are based on the prevalence data from the Hearing in Adults study by Davis, who collected audiological data for 1,538 subjects 50 years old and above in the 1980s, from two cities in England.
 The prevalence (%) per age group from that study’s samples is multiplied by the number of adults of similar age groups given by the English census.
 However, the hearing loss estimates’ accuracy has not been validated in the last nearly 40 years yet determines the local hearing health needs in England, including the provision of hearing aids to the eligible population.
 This project aimed to (a) update the prevalence estimates of hearing loss in older adults in England using a nationally representative sample of 8,263 older adults aged 50 years old and above, and (b) identify potential regional differences in the current prevalence estimates of hearing loss in England.